GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 • Emission (305-1, 305-2, 305-3, 305-4, 305-7)

-Shareholders, investors, partners, customers
+Shareholders, investors, partners, customers, employees, suppliers

-Customers, society and communities
+Customers, Society and Communities

 Capturing the Future Sustainability Market